floledermann/stimsrv/README.md

 npm install stimsrv
 ```

-(The *stimsrv experiment template* (coming soon) provides scripts for Windows to perform such tasks without using the command line.)
+(The *[stimsrv experiment template](https://github.com/floledermann/stimsrv-experiment-template)* provides scripts for Windows to perform such tasks without using the command line.)

 A minimal experiment definition file looks like this: